-Transactions, balances and unrealized gains or losses on transactions between Group companies are eliminated.
+Transactions, balances and gains or losses on transactions between Group companies are eliminated.
 Subsidiaries' accounting policies have been changed where necessary to ensure consistency with the policies adopted by the Group.

-(iii) Transactions with the rest of the Ardagh Group
+(iii) Transactions with the Ardagh Group

-Any unsettled intercompany balances between the Group and the rest of the Ardagh Group are presented as related party receivables or payables in the consolidated financial statement, within Trade and other receivables and Trade and other payables.
+Any unsettled intercompany balances between the Group and the Ardagh Group are presented as related party receivables or payables in the consolidated financial statements, within Trade and other receivables and Trade and other payables.